Modern Living Trends: Shape New Floor Plans

 Professional backgrounds that look clean on camera

 A famous example of this trend is Zillow’s new listing tag: the “Zoom Room.”
 Homes with a visually appealing, office-ready space actually perform better in search results, because buyers want rooms built specifically for remote work.
+A Zillow article showed a good example of this.

 —Even new construction homes now include pocket offices, dual workstations, and convertible flex rooms that quickly shift from office to guest room.